 (c) quality traits;

 (d) availability of confined nutrients in soil or rhizosphere.]1

 4.All statements used in advertising shall be technically justifiable.

 1 Modification of PPP-Regulation 1107/2009 by article 47 of Regulation 2019/1009 on ‘fertilising products’; this modification applies from 15/07/2019.

 Products belonging to category 'fertilisers' must either be included in the positive list of annex 1 of the royal Decree of 28 January or in the positive list of annex 1 of Regulation 2003/2003.
 If not, a request for exemption must be submitted to the service Plant protection products and Fertilisers.
 You can find more information here.

 Products falling under category 'plant protection products' must be authorised by the service Plant protection products and Fertilisers.
 You can find more information here.

 Entry into force

-Companies must adapt all their labels before 01/01/2018.
+The above-mentioned document applies since the first of January 2018.
 The Belgian Federal Agency for the Safety of the Food Chain makes use of this document for its checks and takes action accordingly.